 Judges will usually grant a request for a hearing for a respondent to hire a lawyer or for a respondent’s newly retained attorney to get caught up and prepared to defend the allegations.
 If the parties are ready and do not reach a settlement with the attorney negotiator, then they will have a trial.

-What is the burden of proof at a CPO hearing in DC?
+What is the burden of proof at a CPO hearing?

 Unlike in criminal cases where the government must prove every element of the offense beyond a reasonable doubt, CPO cases have a much lower burden.
-The burden of proof for a petitioner in a CPO case in DC is “good cause,” which the DC Court of Appeals has interpreted to mean a “preponderance of the evidence.”
-That is the same standard for most civil cases like car accident or personal injury lawsuits.
-Preponderance of the evidence means that the petitioner must put on slightly more probative evidence than the respondent.
+The burden of proof for a petitioner in a CPO case here is “good cause,” which the District of Columbia Court of Appeals has interpreted to mean a “preponderance of the evidence.”
+That is the same standard for most civil cases, like car accidents or personal injury lawsuits.
+A preponderance of the evidence means that the petitioner must put on slightly more probative evidence than the respondent.
 Think of a scale where each side puts evidence on one side.
 The petitioner’s side must slightly weigh more than the respondent’s side and tip the scales slightly in the petitioner’s favor to meet the burden of proof.

 What can happen if the Court orders a CPO in the case?